xkszltl/Roaster/README.md

 Method 1
 --------
-Run install.ps1 from a Powershell command prompt w/administrative rights.
+Run `install.ps1` from a Powershell command prompt with admin.
+It calls all packages in a topo-sorted order for dependency graph.

+If this is the first time, please do the same thing manually, because you'll have to restart powershell / reboot in the middle.
+See Method 2 for details.

 Method 2
 --------